Protect yourself against malware.

 - Be sceptical of messages that threaten to lock down your account or ask you to change your passwords.

 - Look carefully at the email address of the sender.
-Check that it looks legitimate.
+Is it legitimate?
 Verify the email with the sender if you are unsure.

 - If there are links in the email, do not click on them.
-Hover your mouse over them and look at the URL.
-Check that it looks legitimate.
+Hover your mouse over them and check if the URL looks legitimate.

 - Think about using two-factor authentication to protect your accounts.
 See our email guide for more information.

 - Keep the software on your devices updated.
 This will help protect your computer/phone against vulnerabilities that hackers can exploit.

 - Do not download suspicious documents onto your devices, instead upload them directly to Google Drive or use the ‘preview’ option in your email account.

 - Upload documents or submit suspicious links to Virus Total.
 This website will scan them for viruses – although it will not be able to detect all viruses.